MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 If you have a developer account registered on Partner center, use the corresponding Microsoft account \(MSA\) to sign into your developer account, and then enroll in the Microsoft Edge program.

 > [!NOTE]
->  You can choose to link your work account on Partner center to manage your Edge extensions.
-For this, you first need to register to Partner center using a Microsoft account.
-To link your work account, navigate to **Tenants** under **Account settings** and select either **Associate your Azure AD account with Partner center** or **Create a new Azure AD**.
+> You can link your work account on Partner Center to manage your Edge extensions.
+For this, you first need to register to the Microsoft Edge program on the Partner Center using a Microsoft Personal account.
+Follow the steps mentioned here to register, if you haven't already done so.
+Once registered, navigate to **Tenants** under **Account settings** and select either **Associate your Azure AD account with Partner center** or **Create a new Azure AD**.

 If you are enrolled to some other program on Partner center, login with the Admin credentials of your work account and enroll into the Edge program using the same credentials.